 You can import awards data as many times as you want.
 The import is smart enough to update already imported awards (e.g. you need to update dates) and not create multiple awards.

 The scout’s name must match exactly else the import with kick it out.
 If you see this during the import process go back to your spreadsheet and make corrections, then retry the import.
 The import may also kick out award names that it doesn’t recognize.
 This is usually due to inconsistent naming practices across software applications.
 The easiest resolution and recommended is to update your spreadsheet with the exact BSA name and then retry the import.

 This process can be tedious.
 If you’re having troubles send an email to email@example.com and ask for help.

 By far the easiest path to importing scout & award data is to use the ScoutNet import.
 Using your ScoutNet credentials the system can pull in all your scouts and their awards in a few minutes.
 The process is mostly hands off requiring on a final review and import click from you.
 6After that I'd recommend using the Scout & Parent CSV Template to prepare your data for import (click the link to download the template).
 The advantage of using this template is that you can pull in both scout and adult/parent data at the same time.
 To use it:

 Note that you cannot import parent data without a scout.
 But you can import adults along with your scout data, just be sure to specify which is which (use the template!).

 When the import finishes you'll have your scout data and parents (if you added them) in the system.
 The import process will automatically link the parents to the scouts.
 If you run the import process multiple times it will detect existing scouts and update their information.

 You can also combine techniques.
 For example, use ScoutNet to get your scouts.
-Then export the data (get it from the Data Backup), add parents to the scouts using the Scout & Parent CSV tempalte and then import it.
-The import will auto-discover the scouts by first/last name – it won’t create duplicates and just update whatever data you add/changed.
+Then export the data (get it from the Data Backup), add parents to the scouts using the Scout & Parent CSV template and then import it.
+The import will auto-discover the scouts by first/last name -- it won't create duplicates and just update whatever data you add/changed.